 3. Know where to look and what to look for

-The internet has seen a plethora of job sites come about which has made it incredibly easy to search for jobs in almost any industry.
+The internet has seen a plethora of job sites (here are 17 Upwork alternatives) come about which has made it incredibly easy to search for jobs in almost any industry.
 Unfortunately, most of these sites don’t make it easy to filter for remote work.
 The popular job sites such as Indeed and LinkedIn might seem like the best places to look for remote work but their lack of a ‘remote work’ filter can leave you trawling through job ads for hours trying to find something suitable.

 Despite this there are several job boards that specifically feature remote jobs including: